coreybutler/tracktime/README.md

 This cross-runtime JavaScript library measures/tracks time for one or more processes.

-Think of this library like a stopwatch that is always running.
+Think of it like a stopwatch that is always running.
 At certain points, you observe the time/take a measurement.
 These measurements are used to calculate how much time has elapased.
 It's like viewing slices of a timeline.

 Using this library, developers can precisely track time for any number of processes.
 The unique `duration` and `history` methods provide a way to see elapsed times and a timeline history.